michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 ## AI in Research: Promise and Peril

-If you teach postgraduate HR students—particularly those in the Human Resources Major (MCom) or supervising research projects—you face a distinct challenge:
+If you teach postgraduate HR students,particularly those in the Human Resources Major (MCom) or supervising research projects,you face a distinct challenge:

 **How do students use AI to support research without undermining the fundamental purpose of research: original thinking, critical synthesis, and contribution to knowledge?**

 This chapter addresses AI's role in research contexts: literature review, data analysis, research question development, and thesis writing.
 The goal is not to ban AI (impossible and counterproductive) but to teach students to use it as a **research assistant**, not a **research replacement**.

----
+,

 ## The Core Principle: AI for Process, Human for Insight